Click on your local campus below for campus parking information and resources.

 For further information on parking, please see Safety and Security.

-Current parking tags are good through the end of the fall semester, December 31, 2012.
-Passes can be picked up in the front lobby of the Fisher Building, 345 S. High St. Tags for the spring semester will be available starting Wednesday, January 2, 2013.
+Current parking tags are good for the year of 2014.
+Parking tags can be picked up in the front lobby of the Muncie Fisher Building 345 S. High Street.
+Please bring your C# and your license plate number.

 Parking at all locations of our region is free to all students, employees and visitors.
 No registration of vehicles is necessary.
 However, please observe posted signs for permit, handicapped, and employee parking.
 During the summer months, designated parking for motorcycles may be available on the Lafayette campus.

-Please be advised that a parking tag is required if you are going to park on Ivy Tech-North Central campuses and auxiliary sites.
-If you have questions about parking, please direct them to Jim Clark, director of security, firstname.lastname@example.org.
+Please be advised that a parking tag is required if you park on Ivy Tech-North Central campuses and auxiliary sites.
+If you have questions about parking, please direct them to:

 For more specific parking information, click on one of the following: